 - Clinical features include confusion, seizures, focal neurological deficits (eg, hemiparesis or dysphasia), cerebellar signs and neuropsychiatric features.

-- Multiorgan involvement with respiratory failure and shock.
+- Other presentations in immunocompromised people include chorioretinitis, pneumonitis, and multiorgan involvement with respiratory failure and shock.

 - This depends on the clinical scenario.